-The 2.4 – 2.5 GHz ISM band is notably the most heavily utilized due to the widespread adoption of Wi-Fi, Bluetooth, ZigBee technologies, and cordless phones.
+The 2.4–2.5 GHz ISM band is notably the most heavily utilized due to the widespread adoption of Wi-Fi, Bluetooth, Zigbee technologies, and cordless phones.
 This frequency range is divided into 14 channels, each separated by 5 MHz \cite{IEEE80211}.
 Globally, most countries utilize 13 channels.
-In the US, channels 12 and 13 are restricted to low power mode to avoid interference with ground-satellite communication systems \cite{GLOBALSTAR}, while Canada permits the use of 12 channels, and Japan uses all 14.
+In the US, channels 12 and 13 are restricted to low-power mode to avoid interference with ground-to-satellite communication systems \cite{GLOBALSTAR}, while Canada permits the use of 12 channels, and Japan uses all 14.

-In conclusion we can say that ISM are of particular interest to IoT devices because their limited bandwidth is suitable primarily for low-throughput applications.
+\textbf{\underline{In conclusion}}, ISM is of particular interest to IoT devices because its limited bandwidth is suitable primarily for low-throughput applications.
 The transmission power and channel occupation time for such devices are minimal, reducing the need for extensive coordination similar to that of the WSDB.
 Instead, coexistence issues are primarily addressed at the physical layer of each standard.